rxdu/libxmotion/README.md

 ![GitHub Workflow Status](https://github.com/rxdu/libnav/workflows/CMake/badge.svg)

-This repository contains a collection of software for study and research on mobile robot navigation.
+This repository contains a collection of software packages for study and research on mobile robot navigation.

-Note: this library is built on top of a number of open-source packages.
-At this moment, most of the available modules are from my graduate study.
-I'm in the process of cleaning up the code, redesigning some modules and adding new functions.
-I use this library mostly for study and experiments on new ideas.
-I hope it could also be useful for others.
+Note: modules in this repo are built on top of a number of open-source packages.
+At this moment, most of the available modules developed during my graduate study.
+I'm in the process of refactoring the existing code and adding new functions as well.

 ## Repository structure